 Okay, I was just bored and wanted to start a list.
 But I will only include the ones I know for sure of OR care about somewhat.
 So if you don’t see your favorites on there, DON’T freak out.
 Also, I’m not including any past relationships OR rumors.
 AND–yes, this is the last one–I’m dividing them by region since I was getting a headache trying to group ’em one way or another.

-So I decided to start some kind of saga to share about the things I love and hate about my favorites.
+So I decided to start some kind of saga to share the things I love and hate about my favorites.
 Who’s the first one on the plate?
 Who else but Mr. Huo, right?
 But before I get started, DO REMEMBER that these are my personal likes and dislikes SO if you don’t agree with me, IT’S OKAY.
 I’m just sharing, NOT forcing anyone to agree with me.

 Best Character EVER: Tang Lang (from Detective Tang Lang), intelligent and hilarious.
 NOT completely perfect but super righteous at times.
 Also, his kick-ass martial arts in here.

 2ND Best Character EVER: Lu Yun Xiang (from Sound of Colors), OMG, he’s an artist!
 Super hot-headed character at times, but he’s so sweet and cute at other times.

 Favorite Swordsman Character: Gui Hai Yi Dao (from Tian Xia Di Yi).
 (I would’ve put “Ling Hu Chong” BUT thanks to YZ, I can’t anymore, because I can’t ignore the fact that his character got ruined really badly in there.)
 So anyway, this was the character that brought me into being one of his fans.
 He really convinced me in here and come on now, his martial arts skills really ruled too!
 (Did he do the stunts himself back then?
 At least some of it?)